Tea has a multitude of health benefits.

 Similarly, one should drink more aged tea and less new tea.

-04 Can You Drink Tea During ?
+04 Can You Drink Tea During Menstruation?

 During menstruation, women should not drink too much tea.

-Many teas are slightly cool in nature, and the polyphenols and in them can be stimulating, potentially exacerbating menstrual tension.
+Many teas are slightly cool in nature, and the polyphenols and caffeine in them can be stimulating, potentially exacerbating menstrual tension.

-Some say that the “tannic acid” in tea reacts with iron in the intestines, affecting iron absorption and possibly leading to anemia.
+Some say that the “tannic acid” in tea reacts with Iron in the intestines, affecting iron absorption and possibly leading to anemia.
 However, this claim is incorrect.

 In the past, tea polyphenols, tea tannins, tannic acid, and tannins were often confused, but later corrected.
 Although tea polyphenols and tannic acid belong to the same category of tannins, they are not the same substance.